 In the time of the apostles it was simple in character.
 After completing this stage of preparation and testing, their names were enrolled among those competent to receive baptism and other sacraments.

-It would not be until the second and third centuries of the Christian era that the Catechumenate would be configured in the Church as an institution with more defined characteristics, considering clearly differentiated stages or times.
+It would not be until the second and third centuries of the Christian era that the Church would configure the Catechumenate as an institution with more defined characteristics, considering clearly differentiated stages or times.

 After the fall of the Western empire, around the 5th century, the catechumenate was only the preparation prior to baptism.
 In fact, most of those baptized were already babies because they were born directly into Christian families.